patilu66/code_ytb_bcn/README.md

 ## 📋 Description

-This project creates and trains automated "sockpuppets" (virtual accounts) on YouTube to study political information bubbles.
-Each sockpuppet trains on content from specific political ideologies, then searches for protest events to analyze how YouTube's recommendation algorithm creates different "realities" for different political orientations.
+This project creates and trains automated "sockpuppets" (virtual accounts) on YouTube to study political ideology bias in the YTB algorithm.
+Each sockpuppet trains on content from specific political ideologies, then searches for protest events to analyze how YouTube's recommendation algorithm affect the results.

-## 🎯 Objective

-- **Study protest events** through ideology-specific YouTube recommendations
-- **Analyze information bubbles** created by recommendation algorithms
-- **Measure polarization** in content recommendations across political spectrum
-- **Collect comparative data** on how different ideologies "see" the same events

-## 🔍 Core Research Application

 The system trains sockpuppets representing 4 political ideologies:
 - **Left** (`gauche`) - Traditional left-wing perspective